kevin-huff/plex-emby-user-migration/README.md

 - **API Key Error**: Ensure your API key has the necessary permissions.
 - **Connection Error**: Check that your Emby server URL is correct and accessible.
 - **Rate Limiting**: If you encounter rate limiting, increase the `--delay` parameter.
-- **Image Download Failures**: If the original Plex avatar URLs don't work, the script will automatically use a random avatar from DiceBear API as a fallback.
+- **Image Upload Issues**:
+  - In Emby 4.8.11.0, profile image uploads may fail due to API compatibility issues
+  - The script will automatically skip image uploads for this version
+  - For other versions, if you have trouble with image uploads, use the `--skip-images` option
-- **Library Access Issues**: If you have trouble with library access, try using the `--list-libraries` option to verify library IDs.
+- **Library Access Issues**: If you have trouble with library access, try using the `--list-libraries` option to verify library IDs or use `--skip-libraries` to bypass this step.

 ## Features